 Madre sat down with this amazing duo, shared a couple Tiki drinks, and asked them some questions…

 We spent a month in Puerto Escondido writing grant proposals and surfing, and that’s kind of where everything came together.
 We ended up getting a grant through the Mexican government, to further develop agave bagazo biocomposites.
-We also work with ixtle, the long fibers from the pencas or leaves of the agave plants, which we weave into different weight fiberglass replacement.
+We also work with ixtle, the long fibers from the pencas or leaves of the agave plants, which we weave into different weight fiberglass replacements.
 It’s like a bio-glass, I guess.
 The agave biocomposites are great for furniture, bowls, plates… It cuts like wood, and it’s completely non-toxic.

 I’d been working in the surf industry for a few years before packing everything up for Oaxaca, and I realized all the waste generated by that particular industry.
 Surfers, you’d think, would be super eco-conscious, I mean they’re out in the water all the time, in the ocean, surrounded by nature.
 But surfboards are some of the most toxic things out there today, and the technology hasn’t evolved really over the past fifty or sixty years.
 Boards are polystyrene foam wrapped in fiberglass and covered in toxic polyurethane resin.
 It’s oil.
 It’s the same shit we pump into our cars.
 And it’s not indicative of what surfing should represent or strive for.
 There are only a handful of shapers even interested in ecologically sound, non-toxic, ‘green’ materials.